Browse all articles

 This makes Plausible a good choice for users who prefer a straightforward, less intrusive approach to analytics, especially if they are more interested in overall trends rather than detailed, user-specific data.

 As with Google Analytics, you can view the approximate location of your website’s viewers at the country, region (e.g. their US state), and city.
-In our experience, the city-level data is often less accurate than Google Analytics, especially for more rural areas.
+In our experience, the city-level data is often less accurate than Google Analytics, especially for more rural areas, and especially outside of the US.

 Device size is given as one of three categories: mobile, tablet, and desktop.
 Screen resolution data and browser language is not collected as of writing.
 If you or your developer is familiar with JavaScript and you’re on their Business Plan (see pricing section below), this can be done fairly easily using the Custom Properties feature.